MarcinOrlowski/crypto-tracker-plasmoid/README.md

 ![Widget vertical](docs/img/widget01.png) ![Widget horizontal](docs/img/widget02.png) ![Widget bg flash](docs/img/widget03.gif)

-Currently setup up to 6 different cryptos to track, but this is pretty artificial limit and will be soon lifted once I will have the time to rework configuration UI to properly handle unlimited number of entries (which is already internally supported).

 > Please note that current version may not support exchange or currency pair you like simply because
 > I did not need them.
 As long as there's JSON ticker available for the given pair on exchange of your
 > choice it can be easily added to the widget.
 Please [fill a new ticket](https://github.com/MarcinOrlowski/crypto-tracker-plasmoid/issues)